 This is a new wireless signal capture and analysis contest run by Trend Micro from the US.
 The competition is open to all attendees and there will be SDRs provided for use on-site.
-They will be running this for the very first time at HITB Dubai.
+They will be running this for the very first time at HITB Amsterdam.

 HITB Badge Village